protegeproject/swrltab-plugin/README.md

 #### Questions

-If you have questions about this plug-in, please go to the main Protege website and subscribe to the [Protege Developer Support mailing list](http://protege.stanford.edu/support.php#mailingListSupport).
+If you have questions about this plug-in, please go to the main Protégé website and subscribe to the [Protégé Developer Support mailing list](http://protege.stanford.edu/support.php#mailingListSupport).
 After subscribing, send messages to protege-dev at lists.stanford.edu.